muzahirabbas/ATS-Synth/README.md

-# CV-Synth: Your AI Career Co-pilot
+# ATS-Synth: Your AI Career Co-pilot

 **Analyze your resume against any job description, get an ATS-friendly score, and receive AI-powered feedback to land your next interview.**